Woazim/imaGL/Readme.md

 ### Prerequisites

-To compile, you must have conan installed (see conan.io).
+To compile, you must have conan installed (see [conan.io](https://conan.io)).
 It will install all needed dependencies.

-For your information, ImaGL can depend on (not necessarily):
+For your information, ImaGL can depend on (not necessarily, see below):

 - libpng 1.6.37+
 - catch2 2.13.2+